Seasonal Opening Times

 The Japanese Garden in Cornwall combines the beauty of nature with an artistic refinement using shaping & styling of plants & natural elements.
 Japanese Gardens traditionally strive for perfection & balance, using a combination of man-made & natural elements.
 A garden that is over sculpted & styled loses it’s natural beauty & becomes uncomfortably artificial; by contrast a garden left to run wild becomes over-grown, losing the beauty of form & shape.
 There is a fine-line between these concepts & it requires a great deal of contemplation & attention to detail to achieve the correct balance; a little to far either side & something very special may be lost.

 Considering a visit?
-Please find all admission prices and useful information on our Visit page.
+Please find useful information on our Visit page.

 If you need help finding us please visit our Find Us page for directions.